 Midwest iCrate Pet Crates

-The iCrate is very easy to setup and takes a few seconds, furthermore it does not require any specialist tools to setup.
+The iCrate is very easy to setup and takes a few seconds; furthermore, it does not require any specialist tools to setup.
 Safety is paramount and features included rounded corners to prevent injury, secure bolt latches and a washable plastic bottom pan in case of toilet accidents.
 The iCrate is available in seven sizes (inches): 18, 22, 24, 30, 36, 42 and 48 and the single door varieties also come with the added option of the color blue or pink.

 Wooden / Designer Crates – For the Home Decor Conscious

-Wooden dog crates, also described as designer dog crates can double as not only crates to house your canine friend, but also an aesthetically pleasing attractive part of the room!
+Wooden dog crates, also described as designer dog crates or furniture crates can double as not only crates to house your canine friend, but also an aesthetically pleasing attractive part of the room!
 Some wooden crates can double as tabletops or nightstands.
-There are many varieties of wooden crate on the market today and it should not be too difficult to find something suitable for your pet that also matches your home decor.
+There are many varieties of wooden crate on the market today, and it should not be too difficult to find something suitable for your pet that also matches your home decor.
 Due to the materials used, wooden crates are often more expensive than the more traditional wire or plastic crates.
 Crates made with expensive woods such as Mahogany can cost many hundreds of dollars.

 - These types of crate are quite durable, sturdy and strong